microsoft/DynamicTelemetry/docs/docs/Scenarios.DeepDiagnostics.document.md

 status: ReviewLevelb
 ---

+# Using Dynamic Telemetry for Deep Diagnostics, at Scale

 In Dynamic Telemetry, Probes and Actions play crucial roles in monitoring and diagnosing system behavior.
 Probes, such as any Log produced in OpenTelemetry, are read by a Dynamic Telemetry Processor as